-Molina promotes collaboration with Providers and integration of both physical and behavioral health services in effort to provide quality care coordination to Members.
-Behavioral Health Providers are expected to provide in-scope, evidence-based mental health and substance use disorder services to Molina Members.
+Molina promotes collaboration between Providers and integration of both physical and Behavioral Health services in effort to provide quality care coordination to Members.
+Behavioral Health Providers are expected to provide in-scope, evidence-based mental health and SUD services to Molina Members.
 Behavioral Health Providers may only provide physical health care services if they are licensed to do so.

-Providers shall follow Quality standards related to access.
-Molina provides oversight of Providers to ensure Members are able to obtain needed health services within the acceptable appointment timeframes.
+Providers shall follow quality standards related to access.
+Molina provides oversight of Providers to ensure that Members are able to obtain needed health services within the acceptable appointment time frames.
 Please see the Quality section of this Provider Manual for specific access to appointment details.